ZG089/TikTok-ReverseEngineering/README.md

 ## Debugging

-As this is a Javascript file executed on the web, it is actually possible to replace the deobfuscated file with the normal `webmssdk.js` script and use TikTok normally.
+As this is a Javascript file executed on the web, it is actually possible to replace the normal `webmssdk.js` with the deobfuscated file and use TikTok normally.

 This can be achieved by using two browser extensions known as [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-GB) for executing custom code and [CSP](https://chromewebstore.google.com/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden?hl=en-GB&pli=1) to disable CSP so I can fetch files from blocked origins.
-This is so I can put `latestDeobf.js` in my own file and have it be fetched each time, this is so I can easily edit the file and let the changes take effect each time I refresh.
+This is so I can put `latestDeobf.js` in my own file server and have it be fetched each time, this is so I can easily edit the file and let the changes take effect each time I refresh.
 This makes it much easier to bebug when reversing functions.